Devin AI

-Devin AI is an autonomous artificial intelligence assistant tool created by Cognition Labs.
-Branded as an "AI software developer", the demo tool is designed to complete software development tasks.
-The tool has received praise, concern, and skepticism over implications surrounding the future of artificial intelligence and software development.
+Devin AI is an AI-assisted software development tool created by Cognition Labs.
+It is designed to autonomously complete software development tasks.
+Devin AI has received both praise and skepticism regarding its capabilities and its implications for the future of artificial intelligence and software development.

 Background

 Devin AI was created by Cognition Labs, a startup company consisting of ten members including CEO Scott Wu and chief technology officer Steven Hao, with funding from Peter Thiel's Founders Fund firm.
 Several of the members had participated in competitive coding contests before forming the company.
 The members developed the software via a combination of training large language models akin to OpenAI's GPT-4 with aspects from reinforcement learning.
-According to a Bloomberg article, Cognition Labs claimed that Devin AI represents a "breakthrough in a computer's ability to reason."
-Devin AI has also been considered part of a trend surrounding the advent of autonomous AI agents that can take direct action to solve problems.

 Abilities

-Devin AI has been noted for its ability to perform software engineering tasks autonomously.
-Compared to the GitHub Copilot tool, the software can code, debug, plan and problem solve via machine learning techniques.
-Devin AI works through a user prompting the software with a task in natural language, with the software responding by showing its plan while implementing the code.
-It searches online resources during the process to learn to complete a task.
+Devin AI performs AI-assisted software development tasks autonomously, and can code and debug via machine learning techniques.
+Devin AI works through a user prompting the software with a task in natural language, with the software responding by generating a plan and the code.
+It searches online resources during the process.
 The software also takes prompts from users during the implementation process and adjusts its plans accordingly, such as when a user notices an issue or bug.

-One application of Devin AI is website creation.
 A test conducted by Bloomberg revealed that the tool could create a website within ten minutes and could recreate a Pong website in a similar timeframe.
-In a demo from Cognition Labs, the tool also created a website based on the Llama 2 language model through plan, source code and benchmark testing generation.
 Other examples include building a project to display images from a blog post, and compiling a computer vision model from an Upwork project.
-In a benchmark test for analyzing the performance of large language models on real world projects, Devin was found to fix 13.86 percent of encountered issues with no human assistance, compared to an average of 1.96 percent and 4.8 percent for an unassisted and assisted model, respectively.

-Later revisions of Devin got multi-agent operation capability, where one of the AI agents dispatch task to other AI agents.
-Even later versions got self-assessed confidence evaluation, asking for clarification when it is not confident enough to perform the task as assigned.

-Search and documentation tool

-In early 2025, Devin got a machine generated software documentation feature called Devin Wiki, along with an interactive search&answer engine to query on the code, called Devin Search.
-A later release opened up these two features to non-subscribers, and this non-subscription version is called DeepWiki.
+In September 2026, Cognition engineer Eric Lu announced the factorization of RSA-260, the largest RSA challenge number publicly factored, using a GPU implementation developed and operated with Devin.